zhjwy9343/MVP4ModelExample/README.md

 The GNN model used in this MVP comes from the paper of [CompositionGCN](https://arxiv.org/abs/1911.03082), and was simplified for the education purpose.
 In this project, it is called simplified CompGCN.

+**NOTE**: The MVP example is to show DGL's standard way of implementing models not for reproducing any meaningful results.

 The Graph Data to Tackle
 --------------------------
 - Graph data (g): the DGL's built-in CoraGraphDataset.